Dog breeds starting with the letter “N”.

 What Is The History Of The Norwegian Lundehund Dog Breed?

-The Norwegian Lundehund is a spitz-type dog breed that originated in Norway.
-The breed’s name is derived from the Norwegian words “lun,” meaning “fluffy,” and “hund,” meaning “dog.”
-The Lundehund is known for its six toes on each paw, double-jointed elbows and shoulders, and the ability to close its ears tightly to keep out water and dirt.
-The breed is also hypoallergenic and does not shed.
+The Norwegian Lundehund is a spitz-type dog breed originating in Norway.
+The breed’s name is derived from the Norwegian words “lun,” signifying “puffin,” and “hund,” meaning “dog.”
+Notably, the Lundehund possesses six toes on each paw, double-jointed elbows and shoulders, and the ability to tightly close its ears to repel water and dirt.
+Unlike some breeds, the Lundehund is hypoallergenic and does not shed.

 What Does A Norwegian Lundehund Dog Look Like?

-The Norwegian Lundehund is a small, versatile Spitz breed known for its many unique physical characteristics, including six toes on each foot and extra-elastic joints.
-The breed’s thick, double coat can be black and tan, gray and white, or reddish brown with white markings, and is of medium length.
-Weekly brushing is necessary to remove dead hair and keep the coat healthy and clean.
-The Lundehund is an active dog that needs plenty of exercise; a daily walk or play session is recommended.
-This breed is also known for being intelligent and playful, making them an excellent choice for families with children.
+The Norwegian Lundehund is a small, versatile Spitz breed renowned for its distinctive features, including six toes on each foot and remarkably elastic joints.
+Its thick, double coat may display shades of black and tan, gray and white, or reddish brown with white markings.
+Regular brushing is vital to maintain coat health and cleanliness.
+The Lundehund is an active breed requiring ample exercise, with daily walks or play sessions recommended.
+This breed is also recognized for its intelligence and playfulness, making it an ideal choice for families with children.

 How Big Is An Adult Norwegian Lundehund Dog?